Metro Exodus: Gameplay

 Players can use firearms such as pistols, shotguns, sniper rifles, and submachine guns, as well as air-powered weapons such as the Tikhar and the Helsing crossbow, to defeat enemies.
 Consumables such as Molotov cocktails and grenades can also be used against enemies.
 The player can carry three weapons at any one time.
-Players can swap their equipped weapons with those they find in the game world; weapons may also be dismantled for parts and resources.
-Weapons can be extensively customized; for instance, a laser sight may be attached to a weapon to increase its accuracy.
+Players can swap their equipped weapons with those they find in the game world; weapons may also be dismantled for parts and resources, and they can be extensively customized; for instance, a laser sight may be attached to a weapon to increase its accuracy.
 Players must scavenge for resources as they explore the game's world.
 In addition to ammunition, players must collect "chemicals" and "materials", both of which are necessary for crafting new consumables and ammunition.
 Players can craft gas filters, medkits, and ammunition for air-powered weapons by deploying Artyom's backpack.
 Ammunition for regular weapons must be crafted at workbenches on Aurora.
 At workbenches, players can also permanently repair their gas masks and clean their weapons.
 Performance of uncleaned weapons will decrease and they may jam during combat.
 Through exploring and completing side activities, players will find new gears and upgrades; for instance, they will acquire night-vision goggles in the Volga River map and a motion tracker in the Caspian Sea level, both of which can aid the player in combat.

 Players can approach their missions in a variety of ways.
 They can use stealth tactics such as turning off lights to remain hidden and throwing a can to distract enemies.
 Alternatively, they can use a lethal approach such as tossing a throwing knife at enemies to quietly kill them.
 Players are encouraged to plan before approaching a mission.
 The behavior of enemies, which are controlled by artificial intelligence, may change depending on the time of day.
 For instance, enemies patrolling a camp during daytime may retreat and sleep inside the camp at night, making infiltration easier.
 The game has a dynamic weather system, allowing players to take advantages of storms and rain, which mask the sounds of Artyom's footsteps.
 The time of day can be changed at safehouses in the game's world.
 Not all human survivors are hostile; some may provide valuable information and open up new points of interest, and some may join Artyom's crew.
 Subtle moral choices in the game provide karma; good karma can be gained by helping non-playable characters, speaking with survivors with Artyom's gun holstered, and sparing enemies who have surrendered.
 Karma affects the ending the player experiences.
+As players progress, they can find collectible items such as diary entries and postcards, which provide additional narrative lore to the game.